 =52(frozen) will return documents/emails that have ACL Freeze set.

 =52(thawed) will return documents/emails that do not have ACL Freeze set.

 ACL Freeze does not need to be enabled in the cabinet to use this search field.
-In fact, it doesn’t need to be enabled to use ACL Freeze.
-All the cabinet-level option does is display the checkbox that allows a user to set ACL Freeze through the UI.
+In fact, it doesn’t need to be enabled in the cabinet to use ACL Freeze.
+All the cabinet-level option does is display the checkbox that allows a user to set ACL Freeze through the web UI.
 If the document is frozen by the REST API, ACL Freeze will be enforced even if the ACL Freeze flag is disabled on the cabinet.